mikeireland/chronostar/README.md

      If true, `prepare_data` will return the resulting table.
 This is useful if working in a script.

+### Run NaiveFit
+A list of viable parameters (with defaults) is listed in `naivefit.DEFAULT_PARS`
+A non-exhaustive list of data preparation parameters are listed here:
+  - results_dir: string [default = ''] [required]

+    A file path to the directory where you want results to be stored.
+If this directory does not exist it will be created.
+If you do not have write access, Chronostar will throw an error before any computation is begun.

+  - data_table: string or astroby table [required]

+    Output from dataprep, XYZUVW data, plus background overlaps.
+    Can be a filename to a astropy table, or an actual table.

+  - init_comps: string or list of Component objects [default = None] [optional]

+    A list of Component objects that will be used to initialise the first EM.
+Alternatively you may provide the path to a list of components stored by `Component.store_raw_components()`

+  - component: string [default = 'sphere'] [optional]

+    Provide a string name that corresponds to a ComponentClass.
+Current available options are 'sphere', and 'ellip'.

+  - max_comp_count: int [default = 20] [optional]

+    The maximum components NaiveFit will increment up to.

+  - max_em_iterations: int [default = 200] [optional]

+    The maximum iterations an EM fit will go up to.

+  - mpi_threads: int [default = None] [optional] [!!!UNIMPLEMENTED!!!]

+    How many threads to let `emcee` use.

+    This should not exceed 19 when using `SphereComponent' to model the origins.
+    This is because the thread count
+    should not exceed the number of walkers + 1, because they will have nothing to do.
+The number of walkers is set to be double the number of parameters used to model a component.

+  - use_background: boolean [default = True] [optional]

+    Set this to True if stars can be considered to be part of the background.
+    Note that, in this case, data_table must have a column with `bg_ln_ols`.

+  - burnin: int [default = 500] [optional]

+    The number of `emcee` steps to burn in for

+  - sampling_steps: int [default = 1000] [optional] [!!!UNIMPLEMENTED!!!]

+    The nubmer of `emcee` steps to sample for.
+    Due to the current algorithm though, we don't bother doing a dedicated sampling, but rather use... "steady" burnin stages as sampling.
+    This isn't really important though.
+Ask Tim if you really want to know.

+  - trace_orbit_func: string or function [default = chronostar.traceorbit.trace_cartesian_orbit] [optional]

+    The function used to calculate orbits.
+A string keyword can also be
+    provided: 'epicyclic', or 'dummy_trace_orbit_func'

+    Advanced:
+    A custom function may be provided, as long as the signature matches: trace_orbit_func(xyzuvw_start, times)
+    Where xyzuvw_start is a [6] np.array, and the result is also a [6] np.array.
+    Also where xyzuvw_start is the first positional argument, times can be either the second positional argument or can be a keyword argument.
+    Extra arguments may exist in the signature, as long as they have default values.

+  - par_log_file: string [default = 'fit_pars.log'] [optional]

+    Filename to (over)write parameters used in run.
+It will state the combination of default parameters and custom parameters, noting which have been modified from their defaults.
+It will also state if a provided parameter has no default, which is typically a sign of a mistyped parameter name.

 [//]: # (# Outdated information)